bretto36/fs-sample-app/README.md

 - Make an api route where someone can get their books (needs to be filtered by current status only)
 - Make an api route where someone can get the details of 1 book by id

+## TODO
+- [ ] Add tests
+- [ ] Using of token guard needs registration and login.
+Check below my suggestion:

+#### My suggestion
+Instead of using User credentials, if we use request params to generate authorization key, then the API will be accessible publicly.
+- Create an endpoint
+    - for auth key generation based on request params.
+This also stores the request params in serialised format along with the generated token in database.
+    - By default we store the token validity in the above table as well, which means the generated token has a expiry of certain time.
+Once it's expired, then any requests will get a new token.

 #### References
 - https://laravel.com/docs/6.x/api-authentication - use the token guard here